mwptje/mwptje.github.io/_posts/2019-02-23-capstone-project.md

 ---
 Image by Rohan Makhecha on Unsplash

-## Battle of the Neighbourhoods
+## Capstone Project - Battle of the Neighbourhoods
-Using unsupervised machine learning to categorize neighbourhoods for locating certain businesses in the city of Toronto.
+Using unsupervised machine learning to categorize neighbourhoods to provide additonal information as to where to locate certain businesses in the city of Toronto.

-Project uses: Python, Jupyter Notebook, Geo-location
+Using: Python, Jupyter Notebook, statistical and spatial data

 ## Contents
 * [Introduction: Business Problem](#intro)